seethroughdev/nice-inline-copy-editor/README.md

 ## New Inline Copy Editor: Nice.

-This is a javascript bookmarklet tool to edit the copy of websites inline.

-Its mostly for prototyping and design.
-And of course is only temporary.
-(Just refresh to undo).

-**Please go to the [Github Page](https://seethroughtrees.github.io/nice-inline-copy-editor/) for all info.**

-### DESCRIPTION

-NICE: Editor is an easy way to change the text on your website for a quick visual prototype or copy editor.
+**NICE: Editor** is an easy way to change the text on your website for a quick visual prototype or copy editor.

 This is a <a href="http://en.wikipedia.org/wiki/Bookmarklet" target="_blank">javascript bookmarklet</a> and of course, only lives in the browser.
 Refreshing the page will reset all changes.